 - 5 noun and adjective.
-Two main tinguished: the predicative connection - (a) The adjective describes an essenpassibilitiescareally bendianingful characteristic of the stimulus-image.
-One can call this type of predicate 51 "internal."
+Two main tinguished: the predicative connection - (a) The adjective describes an essentials indities can all this type of predicate the stimulus-image.
+One can call this type of predicate internal."
 It can easily be divided into two groups: - (I) Objective judgment, e.g.:

 snake poisonous war bloody

 glass fragile grandmother old

 mild spring winter raw

-thirst intense
+thiret intense